Board of Elections

 - How do I know if my registration application was approved?

 - Do I have to register to vote again when I move?

 - Can my registration expire?

-- What are my voting options?
+- What are the different methods for casting my vote?

 - When does early/advance voting begin?